adconnolly/CLUBBiNN/README.md

-# CLUBBED: subgrid parameterization
+# CLUBBiNN: subgrid parameterization

-CLUBBED (Cloud Layers Unified By Binormals and Equation Discovery) is an equation discovery (ED) extension of Cloud Layers Unified By Binormals (CLUBB).
+CLUBBiNN (Cloud Layers Unified By Binormals and Neural Networks) is a machine learning (ML) extension of Cloud Layers Unified By Binormals (CLUBB) that allows specification of select terms by a Neural Network (NN).

 CLUBB is a boundary-layer cloud parameterization scheme principally developed by the research group of Vince Larson and subject to the copyright detailed in